Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 ### Audit Log Retention

-Request audit records ree kept in the database for a duration defined by the `audit_log_record_ttl` [Kong configuration property](https://docs.konghq.com/enterprise/1.3-x/property-reference/#audit_log_record_ttl).
+Request audit records are kept in the database for a duration defined by the `audit_log_record_ttl` [Kong configuration property](https://docs.konghq.com/enterprise/1.3-x/property-reference/#audit_log_record_ttl).
 Records in the database older than `audit_log_record_ttl` seconds are automatically purged.
 In Cassandra databases, record deletion is handled automatically via the Cassandra TTL mechanism.
-In Postgres databases, records are purged via stored procedure that is executed on insert into the record database.
+In Postgres databases, records are purged via the stored procedure that is executed on insert into the record database.
 Thus, request audit records may exist in the database longer than the configured TTL, if no new records are inserted to the audit table following the expiration timestamp.